mightyvoid/list-the-thing/README.md

 >When I was searching through blogs to revise few coding problems, I wanted something that will just pull the headings/questions, \
->so I made this simple script and added it to my chrome extension which I can use on any site, mostly works well with properly coded sites.
+>so I made this simple script quickly (mostly with the help of chatgpt) and added it to my chrome extension which I can use on any site, mostly works well with properly coded sites.

 # How to use ?